Loki-Astari/geeky-nextjs/content/posts/CommonMistakes.md

 }
 ```

-If you think adding `std::` as a prefix to anything in the standard namespace is a bother (then you need another language); there is a solution.
+If you think adding `std::` as a prefix to anything in the standard namespace is a bother (you need another language), there is a solution.
 Only pull into the current namespace what you actually need.
-And then try and restrict the scope so it is tight as possible;
+Then try and restrict the scope so it is as tight as possible;

-short.cpp
+#### short.cpp
 ```c
 #include <iostream>
 int main()